IBM/triton-dejavu/README.md

 Framework to reduce autotune overhead of [triton-lang](https://github.com/triton-lang/triton) to zero for well known deployments.

 This small framework is based on the [Triton autotuner](https://github.com/triton-lang/triton/blob/main/python/triton/runtime/autotuner.py) and contributes three features to the Triton community:
 1. Store and safely restore autotuner states using JSON files.
 2. `ConfigSpaces` to explore a defined space exhaustively.
 3. Bayesian Optimization to speed up the autotuning process.

 Additionally, it allows to use heuristics in combination with the autotuner.
 Please find more details in the [feature section below](#features).

+Besides improvements for autotuning, it also contains useful tools in working with triton, specifically a [cache for JIT-artifacts](#jitcache).

 Installation